Sohamkotkar2003/Multilingual-Tokenization-Model-Integration/COLAB_README.md

 2. Set `Hardware accelerator` to `GPU`
 3. Click `Save`

+### Step 3: Setup Your Data
+1. Upload your data to Google Drive in the structure shown above
+2. Make sure your files are in the correct folder: `Google Drive/Data/training/` and `Google Drive/Data/validation/`

-### Step 3: Run the Notebook
+### Step 4: Run the Notebook
 1. Run each cell in sequence (Shift+Enter)
+2. When prompted, authorize Google Drive access
-2. The script will:
+3. The script will:
    - Install required dependencies
+   - Mount your Google Drive
-   - Create sample multilingual data
+   - Load your training data from Google Drive
-   - Load and configure the model
-   - Train the model with LoRA/PEFT
+   - Configure and train the model with LoRA/PEFT
    - Save and package the trained model
    - Provide download link

-### Step 4: Download Your Model
+### Step 5: Download Your Model
 - The trained model will be automatically downloaded as a zip file
 - Extract it to use with your inference scripts